Explaining Certificates of Deposit (CDs)

 Unlike the stock market, there's no guessing when it comes to your returns on CDs; it's as straightforward as African parents.
 You know how much you're getting and how often you're getting it.
 If your APY is 2%, you know you're getting 2% back each year.
 It doesn't matter if the economy is doing worse than the Detroit Lions or flourishing like the weed business in California—you're getting your 2%.

 Lots of Options

 Luckily, there are more CDs available than Old Town Road remixes.
 Want one for three months?
 No problem.
 Want one for five years?
 It's right there for you.
 Saving for your child's college fund and want one that matures in 10 years?
 It's all yours, big dawg.
 The huge variety of CDs helps people save for specific life events and stagger maturity dates to receive consistent passive income.

 Money Is Not Very Accessible

 Simply put, inflation is the steady increase in prices of seemingly every damn thing.
-If you put your money into a long-term CD (say, 5–10 years), there's a slight chance that the interest rate you earn will lag behind the rate of inflation.
+If you put your money into a long-term CD—say, 5–10 years—there's a slight chance that the interest rate you earn will lag behind the rate of inflation.
 If your CD offers 1.5% in interest and inflation increases by 2% during that time, you essentially hustled backward.
-You might have not technically lost money, but the purchasing power of it is less than when you first deposited it—which defeats the purpose.
+You might have not technically lost money, but the purchasing power is less than when you first deposited it—which defeats the purpose.

 The Purpose of Certificates of Deposit

 Instead of putting a lot of money into a long-term CD, choose multiple shorter-term CDs with varying maturity dates.
-This will give you a consistent flow of income that you can count on, and it occasionally frees up your money so you can use it for more lucrative opportunities.
+This will give you a consistent flow of income that you can count on, and it occasionally frees up your money to use it for more lucrative opportunities.